-Fine arts as well as literature was developing overcoming strict academic traditions which brought up great artists-traditionalists such as Kholmogorov A., Semenov P., Yelkin P. In the 90 s the artists with more relaxed manner of painting declared themselves.
-Creative works of Kononov V., Orlov S., Korol M. as well as drawings of Garipov M., Safiullin A., Lubarz V. and sculpture of Anikin A., Bushkova Z., Medvedev P., attract an intent attention of the art connoisseurs .
-Art of industrial design and metal engraving has long traditions.
+Fine arts, as well as literature, was developing overcoming strict academic traditions which brought up great artists-traditionalists such as Kholmogorov A., Semenov P., Yelkin P. In the 90 s the artists with the more relaxed manner of painting declared themselves.
+Creative works of Kononov V., Orlov S., Korol M. as well as drawings of Garipov M., Safiullin A., Lubarz V., and sculptures of Anikin A., Bushkova Z., Medvedev P., attract intent attention of the art connoisseurs.
+The art of industrial design and the metal engraving has long traditions.
 There are not many achievements in modern architecture, but in former times a lot of beautiful architectural ensembles were created in various styles reflecting the designs of different historical periods.

-Nowadays in the Udmurt Republic there are 8 professional theaters, 5 state creative musical groups, the Philharmonic Society and a state circus, currently under reconstruction.
+Nowadays in the Udmurt Republic, there are 8 professional theaters, 5 state creative musical groups, the Philharmonic Society, and a state circus, currently under reconstruction.
 Over ten (with branches) state and several dozens of public museums, telling about the history and the original culture of the country and its people are at the guests disposal.
-Besides republican libraries and town Houses of Culture there are centralized library systems and rural centers of leisure in each of 25 districts.
+Besides republican libraries and town Houses of Culture, there are centralized library systems and rural centers of leisure in each of the 25 districts.

-The Udmurtia Republic has all forms of transportation (railway, motorway, waterway and air) with the other regions of Russia.
+The Udmurtia Republic has all forms of transportation (railway, motorway, waterway, and air) with the other regions of Russia.
 The Izhevsk airport is certified for the first category of ICAO.
-The transportation network is comprised of 878 km of rail-ways (504 km of which are electrified), 4469 km of paved roads, 178 km of inner navigable waterways.
+The transportation network is comprised of 878 km of railways (504 km of which are electrified), 4469 km of paved roads, and 178 km of inner navigable waterways.
 Main wharves are at Sarapul and Kambarka.
 Navigation is organized on the Kama river along 162 km of its length within the republic and lasts for 6.5 months a year.

 There are many historical and cultural landmarks in Udmurtia.
 Its flora and fauna are also very interesting.

 People are proud of the fact that genius Russian composer P.I.
 Chaikovski was born in Udmurtia.
 The P.I.Chaikovski’s House-museum – a unique memorial architectural ensemble – is in Votkinsk (40 km from Izhevsk).
 The Chaikovski family relics are presented there.